You can be sitting in a room full of people and still feel completely alone.

 You see highlight reels.
 You see perfect photos.
 You see filtered happiness.

-And even when you comment, react, or message — it rarely replaces genuine emotional presence.
+And even when you comment, react, or message then it rarely replaces genuine emotional presence.

 Scrolling creates stimulation.